 - 13. The recorded parcel map shall be prepared by a licensed land surveyor or a registered civil engineer licensed to practice land surveying. - 14.
-All structures not shown on the tentative parcel map shall be removed prior to the parcel map being recorded. - 15.
-The new parcels shall be surveyed and fully monumented prior to the recording of the final map. - 16.
-All access easements shall be labeled as private access easements on the map.
-Please clearly label all access easements. - 17.
+All structures not shown on the tentative parcel map shall be removed prior to the parcel map being recorded.

+- 15. The new parcels shall be surveyed and fully monumented prior to the recording of the final map. - 16.
+Welty Road is classified as a 60-foot Local Road.
+The required roadway 1⁄2-width is 30-feet north of the Welty Road centerline.
+If 30-feet of road right-of-way north of Welty Road's centerline does not exist, the remainder of the 30-feet not previously dedicated shall be dedicated with an Irrevocable Offer of Dedication with the recording of the final map. - 17.
+All access easements shall be labeled as private. - 18.
+All access easements shall be a minimum of 30 feet wide. - 19.
 Prior to the final parcel map being recorded, a Road Maintenance Agreement shall be executed and recorded or a Homeowner's Association shall be formed.
+This agreement shall cover the access easement adjoining the parcels being formed by this map.
 The necessary documents shall be recorded and specify that maintenance of all private access easements and/or roads will be the sole responsibility of the property owners.
 A copy of the recorded Road Maintenance Agreement or Homeowner's Association shall be provided to the Department of Public Works and the Department of Planning and Community Development for review and approval prior to the recordation of the map.